hackle/blog-rust/raw/dishonest-code-void-vs-unit.md

 This is in contrast to `unit`, who is also an indication of side-effect, but it's less disciplined, more social, and mixes freely with other types.

-Their "social life" is not just their problem, but very much ours: for its free life-style, `unit` lends itself well to hiding side-effects from plain sight, whereas `void` takes a stronger stance and demand us to re-consider.
+Their "social lives" are not just their problems, but very much ours: for its free life-style, `unit` lends itself well to hiding side-effects from plain sight, whereas `void` takes a stronger stance and demand us to re-consider, or it forces us to use ugly workarounds.

 ## Linq ForEach